Macéo Capietto

-Macéo Capietto (born 12 January 2006) is a French racing driver competing in the Formula Regional European Championship with Race Performance Motorsport.
+Macéo Capietto (born 12 January 2006) is a French racing driver competing in the European Le Mans Series with Iron Lynx-Proton in the LMP2 class.
+He is also an automotive engineering student at ESTACA.

 Early and personal life

 Born in Montereau and based in Veneux-les-Sablons, Capietto has spent all his life in the Île-de-France, the most populous region of France.
-He is the son of Prema Racing team manager and former karting driver Guillaume Capietto.
+He is the son of Prema Racing team manager and former karting driver Guillaume Capietto, and To-Play founder Wanessa Capietto.
+He now lives in the south of Paris where he studies automotive engineering at ESTACA, whilst perusing his motorsport career.

-Career
+Junior racing career

 Karting

 Following in the footsteps of his father, Capietto started competing in karting from a very young age.
-After spending three seasons in Minikart in which he became the regional Île-de-France champion, he moved onto the international scene in 2018 and was briefly coached by Anthoine Hubert.
-He came runner-up to Esteban Masson in the 2019 French Junior Karting Championship, and in his last year of karting, driving for Giorgio Pantano's team, was a podium finisher in the WSK Euro Series.
+After spending two seasons in Minikart in which he came third in the French Cup, he graduated to Minimes where he became the regional Île-de-France champion.
+In 2018, he moved onto the international scene where he was coached by Anthoine Hubert.
+He came runner-up to Esteban Masson in the 2019 French Junior Karting Championship, and in his last year of karting, driving for Kosmic Racing, he came 6th in the World Junior Championship having fought for the podium in the early stages and working his way back up the order after a mid-race off track excursion.
+The same year, he finished runner-up to Connor Zilisch in the Karting Academy Trophy.

 Formula 4

-In 2021 Capietto joined the French F4 Championship to make his single-seater debut.
+In 2021, Capietto joined the French F4 Championship to make his single-seater debut.
 Despite his inexperience, he achieved his first F4 victory in only his fourth race at the Magny-Cours circuit.
-Taking three more wins across the season but never actually leading the championship, Capietto entered the season finale only four points behind title rival Esteban Masson.
-The pair ended up coming together in controversial fashion in the final race: pole-sitting Masson remained in the lead of the race and the standings until the last lap, when Capietto, in a last-gasp attempt at an overtake, collided with Masson, putting him out of the race and provisionally handing Capietto the title.
-However, following an investigation by the race stewards, Capietto was later disqualified from all results of that weekend and thus stripped of the title.
-He ended up 3rd in the standings, behind champion Masson and Hugh Barter.
+Taking four wins across the season and leading the championship entering the last round, ahead of title rival Esteban Masson.
+Having won the FIA Championship the previous day, Capietto needed to finish ahead of his rival to win the French Championship.
+After a race long battle between Hugh Barther and Masson, Capietto caught up to the leading group.
+In a last lap scrap with Barther, Capietto ended up coming together in controversial fashion with Masson: pole-sitting Masson remained in the lead of the race and the standings until the last lap when the pair collided, putting Masson out of the race and provisionally handing Capietto the title.
+However, following an investigation by the race stewards, Capietto was later disqualified from all results of that weekend and thus stripped of both titles.
+He ended up 3rd in the standings, behind champion Masson and Hugh Barter, and therefore losing both the super licence points and the championship winning bonus of 100k€.

-In late 2021 Capietto also made two appearances in the Italian F4 Championship with his father's Prema Powerteam.
-He scored two points in the final round of the season at Monza.
+In late 2021, Capietto also made two appearances in the Italian F4 Championship with Prema Powerteam.
+He scored two rookie podiums in the final round of the season at Monza climbing more than 50 positions over the three races.